A Min-Max Relation on Dicuts and Dijoins in Weighted Chordal Digraphs: Conclusion and discussion

 We proved that the Edmonds-Giles conjecture is true for a digraph $D=(V,A)$ whose underlying undirected graph is chordal.
 Moreover, we may assume that the digraph is transitively closed, meaning that $uv,vw\in A$ implies $uw\in A$.
 This is because otherwise we can add arc $uw$ to $A$ and set its weight to $0$.
 This does not affect the structure and weights of the dicuts.
 Thus, we may assume that $D$ is the comparability digraph of a poset.
 Our proofs more generally imply that a minimal counterexample to the Edmonds-Giles conjecture does not contain a vertex whose neighbors form a chain in the poset.
 As a generalization of chordal graphs, a graph is \textit{$k$-chordal} if there is no chordless cycle of length more than $k$.
 We further conjecture that the Edmonds-Giles conjecture holds true if the underlying undirected graph is $5$-chordal.
 In a transitively closed digraph, every $(2k+1)$-chordal graph is also $2k$-chordal.
 Thus, it suffices to prove the conjecture for $4$-chordal graphs.
 As Schrijver's counterexample has a chordless cycle of length $6$, this is the best possible.

 \begin{credits}

-We would like to thank Ahmad Abdi and Olha Silina for valuable discussions on this topic.
+We would like to thank two anonymous reviewers for their careful reading and constructive feedback on the paper.
+We also thank Ahmad Abdi and Olha Silina for valuable discussions on this topic.
 This work was supported in part by ONR grant N00014-22-1-2528, the Air Force Office of Scientific Research under award number FA9550-23-1-0031, and a Balas PhD Fellowship from the Tepper School at Carnegie Mellon University. \end{credits}